jodyphelan/is6110/README.md

 This tool is designed to identify the presence of the IS6110 insertion sequence in Mycobacterium tuberculosis genomes.
 It uses a BAM file as input and outputs a VCF file with the identified regions.

 > [!IMPORTANT]
-> The tool is meant to perform targeted genotyping of regions and assumes only one insertion event is possible in each region.
-It is not designed for comprehensive variant calling or analysis of complex genomic regions.
+> The tool is still under development and may not be fully functional.

 ## Install